How does the enrollment process work?

 There are a rapidly growing variety of illegal programs called Trojans that may be silently operating on your computer.
 Trojans are written to intercept your keystrokes (including the password or challenge question answers you type) while on financial sites.

 PenFed has designed our logon security to protect against this by not challenging logins from registered, “trusted” computers so your answers are not presented or exposed to this illegal software.
 Should the illegal Trojan capture your password, a criminal would not have the answers to your challenge questions should they attempt to logon.
 Since their computer wouldn’t be registered, they will be challenged but won’t have access to the answers.

 What if I log in at work, or from other computers?

 If you use multiple computers to check your account (such as your work computer), you can "register" any computer that you know is safe.
 You will just need to go through one extra step of answering a challenge question.
-Once you have successfully answered your question, you are shown your personal security image and phrase, and asked for your password.

 There is no limit to the number of computers you can register.

 What if I share my computer with someone who has their own account?
 Can we both login from the same machine?

 Yes, you can use the same computer to access your individual accounts.
 There is no limit to how many people can log into PenFed Online from the same computer.